antaresproject/docs/docs/services/twig.md

 base_path($path=null)
 ```

-Provides absolute path to the application.
+Provides an absolute path to the application.

 ###unset